Why we farm

 It's wonderful to see global trends pointing towards sustainable farming.
 Sadly though, terms like 'regenerative agriculture' & 'sustainably grown' have become green-washed, over-used marketing buzzwords, hijacked by financial interests.

-We believe that without being organic, you cannot be regenerative.
+We believe that without being organic, you cannot be authentically regenerative.
 If pesticides, fungicides or herbicides are used, these bio- (life) -cides (killers) are doing the opposite to regeneration.
 Likewise with unnecessary medications, drenches, and synthetic fertilisers.
 There is always a healthier, natural option.
 The regenerative path is not fast or easy, but it's the right way forward.

 Australian Government WA Landcare Farming Award